 Few universities also offer Winter Admissions.
 Offering 3 semesters in a full academic year, we are one of the few high schools that may prepare interested students to start their post-secondary in January.

-Times are difficult and those with a better grip of intense knowledge and stronger character manage to reach to the top.
-Our vision is to continually amplify the quality of education we provide our students with.
-We do this by actively seeking additional resources and planning educational activities to bring accessible and inspiring modes of learning inside and outside the classroom.
-For those students who have had negative experiences in previous schools, we aim to prove that school can truly be a place of positivity, genuine connection, and fun.
+At TSS we recognise that this past year has been extremely challenging.
+As the principal, I can safely say that we have done everything in our power to support all of our students, whether they have decided to stay home or join us in person at our school.
+As a community, our vision is to continually amplify the quality of education we provide, beyond the regular frameworks.
+While we have a great deal of respect for the established standards and general expectations, we are always thinking outside the box to cater to our students and the evolving world around them.
+We do this by actively seeking additional resources and planning educational activities to bring the best, most accessible modes of learning both inside and outside of the classroom.
+For those students who haven't had the best experiences in their previous schools, we aim to prove that school can truly be a place of positivity, genuine connection, learning, and fun.